panaali/mseyfi.github.io/posts/Quantization.md

 **Process:**

 1. **Model Conversion:** Replace floating-point operations with quantized equivalents.
 2. **Calibration:** Use a calibration dataset to collect activation statistics.
+This is needed to quantize the activations.
+The weights are simply quantized based on the maximum and minimum values(per channel or per tensor).
+But to quantize the activations we need a calibration step to find the max and min of the activations by feeding the model with different inputs.
 3. **Parameter Assignment:** Compute and assign quantization parameters based on collected statistics.

 ### 4.2 Mathematical Formulation